 - Included on a separate page(s) as part of the shipping label download

-- Available to print by clicking Download Commercial Invoice on the purchase confirmation screen or Shipments Page
+- Available to print by clicking Download Commercial Invoice on the Shipments Page.

 What are customs fees?

 Customs agencies use the commodity, quantity, value, country of manufacture, and other factors to determine duties and taxes charges for international shipments.

 Customs fees (duties and taxes) are not included in the Shippo rate and will be added on after the package has been sent by the customs agencies of the sending and receiving countries.

 Custom fees have many dependent factors, to get an idea of how much your shipment's customs fees will amount to, check out this article!

 The customs fees must be paid either by the sender or the recipient.
 This is determined by the incoterm that you select when you do your customs declaration.

 - DDU (Delivery Duties Unpaid)

 If you have an IOSS number, select DDU as the Incoterm to ensure the customs fees are billed properly.